Good-bye is a short story I wrote for fun. I hope you enjoy it.

 Roger stormed up the porch and pounded on the screen door.
 His face was flushed and his hands clammy; yet, he wasn’t going to let that deter him.
 This had to happen.
 If he was going to move on, if he was going to rid himself of her, if he couldn’t have her, this was he way it must be.

 He waited close to a minute, he was sure, before he pounded a second time.
 Where was she?
 She must be home.
 She’s always home.
-But no answer.
+No answer.
 He pounded again.

 She was doing this on purpose, he knew it.
 Her disagreeable character had no bounds.
 She was always ready to make him feel as uncomfortable and as angry as possible.
 Well, if she didn’t want closure, that was fine.
 He did what he could.
-He must leave, and leave he would.
+Now he must leave.
+And leave he would.

 He started down the steps, stomping harshly on each one.
-On the last, his foot fell through the wood, which caught the buckle of his boot.
+On the last, his foot fell through the wood and caught the buckle of his boot.
 He swore under his breath and yanked his foot back.
 Of course, now there was a great big hole and he was the cause of it.
-She couldn’t fix that on her own.
-She had no tools.
-He’d have to tell Mr. Harley to take care of it tomorrow.
+She can’t fix that on her own.
+She has no tools.
+I’ll have to tell Mr. Harley to take care of it tomorrow.

 Tomorrow, the day he would be gone.
 The day he would say good-bye to this place and Abigail forever.